-WHO virus team could go to China this week, may include US - officials
+WHO virus team could go to China this week, may include U.S. - officials

 GENEVA (Reuters) - A WHO-led international team of experts could go to China as early as this week to investigate the coronavirus outbreak, as agreed between the WHO chief and Chinese President Xi Jinping, and could include U.S. experts, a WHO spokesman said on Monday.

-Separately, a senior U.S. health official told Reuters in Geneva that American medical experts could take part in the WHO-led techical mission, but that talks were still underway.
+Separately, a senior U.S. health official told Reuters in Geneva that American medical experts could take part in the WHO-led technical mission, but that talks were still underway.

 China accused the United States on Monday of whipping up panic over a fast-spreading coronavirus with travel restrictions and evacuations.